Sunday 13 October 1940

 The New World Order is like the weather: everyone talks about it, but very few people ever do anything about it.
 Today, 13 October 1940, however, someone actually tries to do something concrete about it.

 Hitler and Ribbentrop, along with others in the German high command such as Admiral Raeder, have been trying to figure out a way to avoid a war with the Soviet Union.
-Their latest theory is that the world should be divided up into spheres of influence, with Germany taking Europe, Soviet Union dominating central Asia down through India, and the Japanese taking the Asian coastal regions.
+Their latest theory is that the world should be divided up into spheres of influence, with Germany taking Europe, the Soviet Union dominating central Asia down through India, and the Japanese taking the Asian coastal regions.
 Italy would have control over Africa.

 In pursuit of this somewhat hopeful theory, Ribbentrop sends the German embassy in Moscow a long letter for Stalin which basically recites the course of the war to date with a rather defensive attitude.
 It then goes on to suggest some ideas of cooperation for the future.
 The letter makes numerous points, including: